sardus1970/JR_BLE_Gamepad/README.md

 The yellow transmitter you see on the above photo (a *Jumper T8SG v2 plus*) features a *"JR Module"* bay on the back.
 In the RC world this is some kind of de-facto standard for extending a transmitter's functionality.

 It was a natural choice to try and make this project fit into such a module (which you see on the foreground of the photo).
-But on transmitters that lack a JR module bay it is still possible to build the circuit directly into the transmitter's housing if a usable PPM signal is provided.
+But on transmitters that lack a JR module bay it is still possible to build the circuit directly into the transmitter's housing if a usable PPM signal is available.
 An example is given later in this document.

 By the time of this writing, the module has been tested successfully under Mac OS (Catalina and Big Sur), various Android devices, and Windows 10.

 ### Features

 - automatic detection of PPM frame size, up to 12 channels (PPM12)
-- gamepad refresh rate & axis resolution adjustable on the transmitter (sacrifices one channel)
+- gamepad refresh rate & axis resolution adjustable on the transmitter
-- 50 nanoseconds pulse-width sampling resolution (14 bits)
+- 50 nanoseconds, or 14 bit, pulse-width sampling resolution
 - 30mA average current draw @ 8V using a step-down regulator, 70mA with a linear regulator
 - PPM input signal voltage may range from 1V to15V
 - signal noise estimation for differentiating between noise and user input